Getting started with Mode

 In cases where your team wishes to run a report on a scheduled basis, Mode can automate the process of both running & delivering that report on a schedule for you.
 This ensures that up to date analysis is reliably delivered to the exact users who need it.

-These sharing options are useful, but as the company’s adoption of Mode increases, users will want to organize and categorize their reports using Colections.
-Within a Collection, there are options to control membership as well as clone, star or archive specific reports.
+These sharing options are useful, but as the company’s adoption of Mode increases, users will want to organize and categorize their reports using Collections.
+Within a Collection, there are options to control membership as well as duplicate, star or archive specific reports.
 Easy sharing of reports allows analysts to leverage analysis across the team.
 In under an hour, an analyst can use an existing report as a basis for developing a new report that highlights business insight.

 In some cases, reports might be useful for sharing outside of the company.
 Mode can embed reports in an internal website or on the Internet.
 Embedded analytics is a way to include Mode reports within existing sites, portals, or applications.
 A White-Label Embed (WLE) is used to share reports to users not logged into Mode.
 With a WLE, authentication is handled external to Mode with customized look-and-feel and interactivity.
 The WLE can also restrict the users ability to see the underlying data - avoiding unintentional leakage of sensitive data.

 Items to consider when planning your company’s reporting strategy:

 - What are the most important reports to develop?